randylubin/story-synth-docs/src/guide/publish.md

 - The favicon.ico
 - The Readme
-- The Meta tags in App.js
+- The Meta tags in App.js, including Monetization via WMP
 - The Google Analytics ID in the site head
 - The Mixpanel ID in main.js
 - The list of pages to prerender in vue.config.js